rochabr/AzureMapsEnrichAndVisualize/README.md

 }
 ```

-When we instantiate the class, we create a credential using the Azure Maps key that we have stored as an environment variable.
-After that, we use this credential to create our _MapsSearchClient_.
+When the class is instantiated, a credential was created using the Azure Maps key that was stored as an environment variable.
+After that, this credential was used to create the _MapsSearchClient_.

 ```csharp
 AzureKeyCredential credential = new AzureKeyCredential(azureMapsKey);
 this.searchClient = new MapsSearchClient(credential);
 ```
-You can also use managed identities for a more secure solution to generate your credentials.
-Follow [this guide](https://techcommunity.microsoft.com/t5/azure-maps-blog/managed-identities-for-azure-maps/ba-p/3666312) if you choose this approach.
+Managed identities can also be used as a more secure solution to generate your credentials.
+Follow this [guide](https://techcommunity.microsoft.com/t5/azure-maps-blog/managed-identities-for-azure-maps/ba-p/3666312) if you would like to know more about this approach.

-Now, we create a StructuredAddress object from the location passed as a parameter.
+Next a StructuredAddress object was created from the location and passed as a parameter.

  ```csharp
 var address = new StructuredAddress